top of page

 ABOUT ASHLEY

 As the 3rd District St. Louis County Commissioner, Ashley has brought historic county investment into the western half of Duluth.
-She has focused full-time on supporting community projects, responding to constituent concerns, and helping to build trust in local government.
+She has delivered on projects that increase childcare access, youth recreation, mental health support and housing.
+As Chair of Public Safety she works to build safer and healthier communities and has built closer collaboration between the city and county.

 ISSUES